Where is the Rose Valley located?

 According to the locals Petar Arnaudov and Ivan Hlebarov, the geographical area of the Rose Valley combines the land between the Kalofer (Калофер) heights of Straja (Стража) and Mejdinika (Междиника) near Tvarditza (Твърдица).
 The rose valley is around 95km long and 10-12km wide on average and an average of 300-400 meters above sea level.
 It has a total of 1895 square meters of land which is 1.8% of Bulgaria’s total area.

 To the north of the valley, the mighty Balkan Mountains (or as we call them Stara Planina – Стара Планина) play the role of mighty stone titans who defend the valley from the cold northern winds.
-On the south, the not so mighty yet charming Sredna Gora (middle forest) spreads its hills and both mountains create a kind of magical, cozy atmosphere which as if protects this sacred land from the outside world.
+On the south, the not so mighty yet charming Sredna Gora (middle forest) spreads its hills and both mountains create a kind of magical, cosy atmosphere which as if protects this sacred land from the outside world.

 – Is that the reason the famous Rosa Damascena grows only in this region?